Invest in your Financial Future for FREE

 What does a diversified portfolio look like?
 Holdings in the five main sectors

-We recommend you spread your money out across most, if not all, of the five main economic sectors: Manufacturing & Industry; Resources & Commodities; Consumer; Finance; and Utilities.
+As we recommend to the Pat McKeough Inner Circle, we believe you spread should your money out across most, if not all, of the five main economic sectors: Manufacturing & Industry; Resources & Commodities; Consumer; Finance; and Utilities.

 Here are some tips on diversifying your stock portfolio by sector:

-• When it comes to a diversified stock portfolio, stocks in the Resources and Manufacturing & Industry sectors expose you to above-average share price volatility.
+• When it comes to answering the question what does a diverse portfolio look like? remember stocks in the Resources and Manufacturing & Industry sectors expose you to above-average share price volatility.

 • Consumer stocks fall in the middle, between volatile Resources and Manufacturing companies, and the more stable Canadian Finance and Utilities companies.

-Most investors should have investments in most, if not all, of these five sectors.
+Most investors should have investments in most, if not all, of these five sectors to successfully answer the question what does a diverse portfolio look like?
 The proper proportions for you depend on your investment temperament and circumstances.

-Conservative or income-seeking investors may want to emphasize utilities and Canadian banks for their high and generally secure dividends.
+The Pat McKeough Inner Circle, like most conservative or income-seeking investors, may want to emphasize utilities and Canadian banks for their high and generally secure dividends.
+Regardless, it always pays to look closely at a company’s recent acquisitions and the risk associated with that growth strategy.

 More-aggressive investors might want to increase their portfolio weightings in Resources or Manufacturing stocks.
 However, at the same time, you’ll want to spread your Resource holdings out among oil and gas, metals and other Resources stocks for diversification within the sector, and for exposure to a number of areas.

-What does a diversified portfolio look like?
+What does a diverse portfolio look like?
 Balanced across geography

 We continue to recommend that most Canadian investors diversify part of their portfolios (say, 20 to 30%) in well-established U.S. stocks.
 That’s because the U.S. market features major multinational opportunities that simply aren’t available anywhere else.
 As well, many U.S. firms are unique world leaders.